Antinoe/ZDoom-SinSurvival/readme.md

 # Sin Survival

-Sin Survival is a Dwelling Sin addon that aims to provide a survival framework for mods/mapsets to use in Doom.
-If configured, you will receive injuries that require specific treatment.
-Nutrients and Minerals will be important, not only to sustain your body, but also to strengthen it.
-There will be resources for you to gather, which will be used to craft equipment and provisions.
-Please keep in mind that this is in its Alpha stage, so there isn't much for now.
+Sin Survival is a Dwelling Sin addon that aims to provide a resource framework for mods/mapsets to use in Doom.
+There isn't much for now, but this will eventually contain enough content to build survival games with.
 Its current feature(s) can be found below.

 ### Features
 - Barotrauma-inspired Injury System
 	- Whenever you're hurt, an injury pertaining to the Damage Type will be applied to you.
-	- Rather than universal healing items, Sin Survival features medical items to treat these injuries:
+	- Rather than universal healing items, Sin Survival features medical supplies to treat these injuries:
-		- Bandages stop bleeding.
+		- Bandages stop Bleeding.
-		- Burn Salves provide relief for burns.
+		- Burn Salves provide relief for Burns.
 		- Sutures stitch up Lacerations, Gunshot Wounds and Deep Tissue Injuries.
 		- Tweezers remove Foreign Bodies.
 (Bullets, Shrapnel, etc.)
+		- Gel Ice Packs provide relief for Blunt Force Trauma.
+	- Wearing Armor stops most lethal injuries.
+What would be a Gunshot Wound turns into Blunt Force Trauma, for instance.
+	- And remember: Time heals all wounds.
 ### Development Roadmap
 - Injury System [__PARTIALLY DONE__]
-- Needs System [__NOT THERE YET__]
+- Needs System (Hunger, Thirst, Sleep, etc.) [__NOT THERE YET__]
 - Provision Class (Developers will be able to create Food and Beverage items.) [__NOT THERE YET__]
-- Natural/unnatural resources to gather. [__NOT THERE YET__]
+- Natural/Unnatural resources to gather (From Plants, Trees and Rocks). [__NOT THERE YET__]
-- Cultivation System. [__NOT THERE YET__]
+- Crop Cultivation [__NOT THERE YET__]
-- Animal Husbandry. [__NOT THERE YET__]
+- Animals and Animal Husbandry [__NOT THERE YET__]